KaizenJS7/Azure-RBAC-for-Sentinel/README.md

  <img src="https://i.imgur.com/r36IQ0A.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />

 What we can then do is search for Sentinel.
-All the Sentinel roles will show up, so what we will do is click on <b>Sentinel Contributor</b> and click on next.
+All the Sentinel roles will show up, so what we will do is click on <b>Sentinel Contributor</b> and click on <b>next</b>.

 <img src="https://i.imgur.com/zwsQhHr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />